Data Science in Infectious Disease Modeling using R

 Module Content:

-- Advanced data wrangling tailored to different types of public health data.
+- Theme 2: Advanced Data Wrangling – Techniques tailored to different types of public health data

 Instructors